What is a mattress topper?

 A mattress topper offers several benefits when used correctly.
 It can help you sleep more comfortably while keeping the surface of your mattress clean, hygienic and in good condition.

-The main purpose of a mattress topper is to make your mattress feel more comfortable to sleep on.
+The primary purpose of a mattress topper is to make your mattress feel more comfortable.
 In most cases, you would buy a topper to soften the initial feel of your mattress if you’re finding it too firm to sleep on.
-Keep in mind that new mattresses will initially feel firmer than expected but will soften with use.
+However, it’s important to note that new mattresses may feel firmer than initially expected but generally soften with use.

-Similarly, you can also buy a mattress topper to make your mattress firmer to sleep on.
-A mattress topper won’t improve an old, sagging mattress as it will simply conform to the shape of the mattress.
+Conversely, you can also purchase a mattress topper to make a mattress firmer for sleeping.
+However, it’s important to understand that a mattress topper will not improve an old worn-out mattress; it will simply conform to its shape.

 Each night we shed dead skin cells and lose around half a pint of moisture, most of which ends up in the bed.
 A mattress topper provides an extra layer of protection for your mattress by helping to keep its surface clean.